mandober/rust-debrief/cs/memory/registers.md

 There are ten 32-bit and six 16-bit processor registers in IA-32 architecture.

+## Processor register
+Processor register is a quickly accessible location available to a computer's central processing unit (CPU).
+Registers usually consist of a small amount of fast storage.
+Computers load data from memory into registers where they can manipulate it.
+Manipulated data is then often stored back to main memory, either by the same instruction or by a subsequent one.
+Registers are normally at the top of the memory hierarchy, and provide the fastest way to access data.
+Allocating frequently used variables to registers can be critical to a program's performance; this register allocation is performed either by a compiler in the code generation phase.

 ## Data Registers
 The four 32-bit data registers are used for arithmetic, logical, and other operations.